-HC Verma Solutions Vol 1 Chapter 7 Circular Motion is provided here with a fresh approach and extensive coverage of various topics related to the vertical and horizontal component of velocity and angular velocity etc. These books are highly recommended and will help students develop better skills and prepare efficiently for IIT JEE as well as other competitive exams.
+HC Verma Solutions class 11 Chapter 7 Circular Motion is provided here with a fresh approach and extensive coverage of various topics related to the vertical and horizontal component of velocity and angular velocity etc. HCV Vol 1 and Vol 2 books are highly recommended and will help students develop better skills and prepare efficiently for IIT JEE as well as other competitive exams.
 However, in this chapter;

 - We will be seeing questions on the distance between Earth and Moon is given and students have to find the acceleration.

 - We will be solving questions related to types of acceleration such as radial acceleration, tangential acceleration and magnitude of the acceleration